 How often a piece of equipment is operated will have an impact on the P-F interval.
 Is the asset being operated according to manufacturer’s guidelines?
 Other factors such as high start/stop cycles and periodic impact loading also can affect the PF Interval.

 Before the equipment is even first operated, accidental errors can occur during installation.
 Additional manual errors can occur during operation or maintenance.
 These factors can all affect the functionality and lifespan of a component or entire asset.

 Equipment, component, and operational variability

 When replacing parts, it’s tempting to opt for cheaper replacements.
 But doing so risks causing a variation in the asset’s quality or components.
 This can shorten the P-F interval, be inconsistent with historical data that was originally used to inform decisions, and leave little time to respond to potential failure.
 There’s also the risk of recurring failures.
 It’s also important to consider how large and frequent load variations occur on a piece of equipment.

 It’s called reliability-centered maintenance for a reason

 Yes, reliability-centered maintenance is complicated, but it can have a big payoff if done right.
-Setting up a framework where inspections are carried out according to a specific asset’s failure modes undoubtedly improves reliability.
+Setting up a framework where inspections are carried out according to a specific asset’s failure modes undoubtedly improves reliability and is a critical part of proper asset management.
 When the P-F curve is considered and used correctly, reliability-centered maintenance is absolutely within your reach.